apache/cordova-coho/docs/platforms-release-process.md

     (cd cordova-android && npm outdated --depth=0)

+(The `--depth=0` prevents from listing dependencies of dependencies.)

+### Update and Pin Dependencies

-Update them in each project's `package.json` file.
-Make sure to run through the test section below for compatibility issues.
-The `--depth=0` prevents from listing dependencies of dependencies.
+Update any outdated dependencies in the project's `package.json` file.
+Be sure to run through the test section below for compatibility issues.

 Check-in updated modules (use npm 3.10.1+)